 2. Accounting and EDP Services.
-The facility will establish and maintain accounting and other related data processing systems required for the management of service programs.
+The facility will establish and maintain accounting and other related electronic data processing (EDP) systems required for the management of service programs.

 3. Audit Fees.
 The cost of audits necessary for administration and management of functions related to contract programs are ALLOWABLE.